Massachusetts journeyman electrician exam: what to expect

 Code edition

 Massachusetts adopts NEC with the Massachusetts Electrical Code (527 CMR 12.00) amendments.
-Verify the current adopted edition with BSEE.
+That code edition is set by the Board of Fire Prevention Regulations at the Department of Fire Services, not BSEE.
+Verify the current adopted edition with the Department of Fire Services.

 What you can do now while we build MA content